kanboard/kanboard/docs/creating-projects.markdown

 Creating projects
 =================

 Kanboard can handle multiple projects.
+There are two kinds of project:

+- Project with mutliple users (you work in team)
+- Private project for a single user

 Creating projects for multiple users
 -------------------------------------

-- Only administrators can create and manage those projects
+- Only administrators can create those projects
 - User management is available

 From the dashboard, click on the link **New project**.